StrangeBeeCorp/docs/docs/includes/hot-backup-file-storage.md

-Whether using local file system storage or Network File System (NFS), copy the contents of the folder using the following script:

 !!! warning "Script restrictions"
     This script works only when file storage is managed directly on a machine.
 It doesn't support deployments using Docker or Kubernetes.